Check out these favorite chest building exercises of the great bodybuilder, Jay Cutler.

 Jay stays away from lifting heavy barbells.
 This is a smart move especially if you’re prepping for a contest.
 An injury is the last thing you want while training to get on stage.
 Leverage chest press is a great substitute for the flat bench press.

 Since this is a controlled isolation movement, feel free to use heavy weights.
 Cutler is big on establishing a mind-muscle connection.
-At the top of the movement, squeeze the living hell out of your pecs.
+This allows for better muscle growth since your mind and body are on the same page.
+At the top of the movement, squeeze the living hell out of your pecs for that extra pump to take full advantage of this lift.

 2. Incline Dumbbell Bench Press – 3 Sets 10 Reps

-The upper chest is a weak muscle group for most people.
+The upper chest is a weak muscle group for most people so focusing on this is key.
 If you’re one of these people, you can make it even worse by not training it often.
 Incline dumbbell bench press is incredibly effective at targeting your upper pectoral muscles.
-Follow a complete range of motion and contract your chest with every rep.
+Follow a complete range of motion and contract your chest with every rep to get the most out of this exercise.

 Jay doesn’t follow the conventional 12, 10, 8 reps scheme in his workouts.
 He does consistent 10 reps in all his sets.
 Although you will be doing the same number of sets in each set, don’t hold back from pushing yourself and increasing the weights.